cuboulder-MSD/digColl_novelaMundial/README.md

 ### Rights
 Information about restrictions imposed on access to a resource.

-Copyright and other restrictions may apply.
+Access condition in this collection: Copyright and other restrictions may apply.
 User is responsible for compliance with all applicable laws.
 For information about copyright law, please see https://www.cusys.edu/DigitalLibrary/copyright.html.